 If you struggle to find affordable accommodation that is open, booking that coronavirus travel deal might feel like a false economy.

-Will you need to quarantine, wear a mask or social distance?
+Will you need to quarantine or social distance?

 While open for business, life may be far from normal when you arrive.
 Check if quarantine restrictions will be imposed when you arrive.
 Many countries are mandating 14-day self quarantine, which could royally ruin a 7-night beach holiday.
 If you’re planning to take advantage of the quarantine rules to stay in a remote villa for 14-days, bear in mind that you cannot leave at all, not even for food!
 It would also be wise to check that the villa owner is happy with this arrangement.

 Even if you’re not asked to quarantine, you will have to contend with social distancing.
-More and more countries are insisting you wear a mask in public.
-Spain, Italy, Turkey and the UK are all mandating face coverings in public places – especially indoors.
-In Spain, masks must also be worn when sat by the pool or when on the beach.
 Decide whether or not this is likely to negatively impact the activities you hope to enjoy as part of your trip.
 If you won’t get much value from the trip, you might think twice before booking that coronavirus travel deal.

 Will the flight be comfortable?

 Let’s face it, flying right now is far from fun.
-Airports are ghost towns, which might sound fun, but some hospitality and retail is closed.
-Airline lounges are gradually reopening, but offering limited services.
+Airports are ghost towns, which might sound fun, but hospitality and retail is closed.
+Airline lounges are also closed.
 On the plane, you’ll be asked to stay in your seat and will only receive a bare-bones cabin service.
-Almost all airlines now require you to wear a mask throughout your flight.
-Most countries will require you to keep your mask on as you pass though the airport and use the public transport system.
-Food is either non-existent or a very trimmed-back affair.
-Sandwiches in a box and a bottle of water, and that might only be in business class!
+Sandwiches in a box and a bottle of water, no matter if you paid for a business or first class ticket.
 If you have a weak bladder, be mindful that access to washrooms will be managed by the crew, so go easy on that water.
-That said, 5-star airlines are bucking the trend.
-For example, Qatar Airways are still offering a full meal service to their passengers.
-It pays to do your research now more than ever.
-You may get a lot more for your money on some airlines and a lot less on others.

 If you have to cancel your trip, or the airline cancels, will your insurer cover you?
 Many travel insurers have warned policy holders that they won’t cover claims related to COVID-19.